 Johnson & Johnson committed to expanding programmatic efforts from Lebanon and Jordan to Turkey and Egypt, and to shift its program focus to refugee education, mental health support, and community building initiatives for refugee parents, as well as launch a public awareness-campaign in support of refugees in the United States.

-Karp Randel committed to leveraging their corporate network and expertise to garner more support for the Partnership for Refugees and encourage others to submit pledges and to support the future host organization.
+Karp Randel committed to leveraging their corporate network and expertise to garner more support for the Partnership for Refugees and encourage others to submit pledges.

 Kirkland & Ellis committed to continuing to provide pro bono representation of men, women and children facing removal proceedings after seeking asylum in the United States and ongoing pro bono support to a variety of other nonprofit organizations engaged in refugee and immigrant relief services.